Russia accuses Ukraine's Western allies of helping attack its Black Sea Fleet headquarters | Law-Order

 - Ukraine

-Russia on Wednesday accused Ukraine's Western allies of helping plan and conduct last week's missile strike on the Black Sea Fleet's headquarters in annexed Crimea.
+Russia on Wednesday accused Ukraine's Western allies of helping plan and conduct last week's missile strike on the Black Sea Fleet's headquarters on the annexed Crimean Peninsula.

 Moscow has repeatedly claimed that the US and its NATO allies have effectively become involved in the conflict by supplying weapons to Ukraine and providing it with intelligence information and helping plan attacks on Russian facilities.

-The Crimean Peninsula, which Russia illegally annexed from Ukraine in 2014, has been a frequent target since Russian President Vladimir Putin ordered a full-scale invasion of Ukraine 20 months ago.
+The Crimean Peninsula, which Russia illegally annexed from Ukraine in 2014, has been a frequent target since Russian President Vladimir Putin ordered a full-scale invasion of Ukraine in February 2022.
 Crimea has served as the key hub supporting the invasion and has increasingly come under fire by Ukraine.

-Ukraine said the strike that put a large hole in the main building of the headquarters had wounded 105 people, though those claims could not independently be verified.
+Ukraine said the strike that put a large hole in the main building of the headquarters had wounded 105 people, though those claims couldn't independently be verified.

 Russia initially said one serviceman was killed but quickly retracted that statement and said the person was missing.

-The Ministry of Defence, however, posted video Tuesday showing Sokolov among other senior officers attending a video conference with Defense Minister Sergei Shoigu.
-Sokolov did not speak in the clip shown.
+The Kremlin didn't comment on Sokolov's status, but the Defence Ministry on Tuesday released a video showing him among other senior officers attending a video conference with Defense Minister Sergei Shoigu.
+Sokolov didn't speak in the clip.

+When asked about Sokolov on Wednesday, Kremlin spokesman Dmitry Peskov noted that he took part in the call with Shoigu but refrained from further comment.

+Russian state television stations on Wednesday showed Sokolov speaking to journalists in Sevastopol after handing awards to a Black Sea Fleet soccer team.
+Sokolov was asked to say a few words to residents after the latest developments — an apparent reference to the Ukrainian claim that he was killed with scores of other officers in the missile strike on the fleet's headquarters.

-Ukraine's Special Operation Forces posted a statement Tuesday saying its sources claimed Sokolov was among the dead, many of whom had not yet been identified.
+"What happened to us?
+Nothing happened to us," Sokolov responded.
+"Life goes on.
+The Black Sea Fleet confidently and successfully carries out the tasks assigned to it by the command.
+Surface forces, submarine forces, naval aviation, and coastal troops are successfully completing tasks."
+Ukraine's Special Operation Forces posted a statement Tuesday saying its sources claimed that Sokolov was among the dead, many of whom hadn't yet been identified.
 It said it was trying to verify the claim after the video surfaced.

-Sokolov was shown speaking to journalists about the Black Fleet's operations in a video posted on a news channel linked to the Russian Defence Ministry.

-It wasn't clear when the video was recorded.
-The video didn't contain any mention of the Ukrainian attack on fleet headquarters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)